-Not Using Beginning Developing Applying Innovating Using friendly How can you How can you In addition to using How might you What are you controversy begin to use friendly friendly controversy adapt and create learning about your incorporate some aspects of this strategy into your instruction? controversy techniques to maintain student engagement? techniques to maintain student engagement, how can you monitor the extent to which these activities enhance student new strategies for using friendly controversy to maintain student engagement that address unique student needs and situations? students as you adapt and create new strategies?
+Not Using Beginning Developing Applying Innovating Using friendly How can you How can you In addition to using How might you What are you controversy begin to incorporate some aspects of this strategy into your instruction? use friendly controversy techniques to maintain student engagement? friendly controversy techniques to maintain student engagement, how can you monitor the extent to which these activities enhance student engagement? adapt and create new strategies for using friendly controversy to maintain student engagement that address unique student needs and situations? learning about your students as you adapt and create new strategies?